irenecortinovis/PET-Coincidences-Compton/macro/code/README-MyAnalysis.md

     * Energy deposited in first interaction in each rsector is > threshold

 * Pushback ``this_coincidence`` struct to ``coincidences_vector`` and ``this_coincidence_incorrect`` struct to ``incorrect_coincidences_vector`` if ``this_coincidence_incorrect`` satisfies the same conditions just stated before

+* Pushback the eventID in the eventIDs vector